-We can provide you with a customized version of this system to suit your trading objectives.
+We can provide you with a customized version of the Dual Moving Average Crossover system to suit your trading objectives.
 Portfolio selection/ diversification, timeframe, starting capital… We can adjust and test any parameter to your requirements.

 In addition to the public trading systems, we offer to our clients several proprietary trading systems, with strategies ranging from long-term trend following to short-term mean-reversion.
 We also provide full execution services for a fully automated strategy trading solution.

 Please click on the picture below to see our trading systems performance.

 Hypothetical performance results have many inherent limitations, some of which are described below.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those shown. in fact, there are frequently sharp differences between hypothetical performance results and the actual results subsequently achieved by any particular trading program.

 One of the limitations of hypothetical performance results is that they are generally prepared with the benefit of hindsight.
 In addition, hypothetical trading does not involve financial risk, and no hypothetical trading record can completely account for the impact of financial risk in actual trading.
 For example, the ability to withstand losses or to adhere to a particular trading program in spite of trading losses are material points which can also adversely affect actual trading results.
 There are numerous other factors related to the markets in general or to the implementation of any specific trading program which cannot be fully accounted for in the preparation of hypothetical performance results and all of which can adversely affect actual trading results.